 When you also need a Road Closure permit

-You may need to obtain a Road Closure permit before a Vehicle Crossing permit depending on the classification of the street you are building the crossing on.
+You may need to obtain a Temporary Road Occupation permit before a Vehicle Crossing permit depending on the classification of the street you are building the crossing on.

 Local streets do not require a road closure permit.
 All other classifications of streets require a road closure permit.

 Please refer to Melway Online to determine the classification of the street.